 I know.
 I know.
 You kind of feel bad for me that I was alone but then again I was in Florence right?

-I decided I would make the best of it instead of feeling lonely I happily chose pizza as my Valentine!
+I decided I would make the best of it so instead of feeling lonely, I happily chose pizza as my Valentine!